input-output-hk/cardano-shell/docs/Document.md

 For cardano-node to operate as an peer, various **features** are required:

-* Logging, to let the developer know what's going on
+* Logging, to let the user know what's going on
 * Block validation
-* Managing blockchain
+* Managing blockchain/stake
-* Communicate with other peers
+* Communicating with other peers
-* Submit transaction
+* Submitting transaction
-* Provide an interface/API so that the user can interact with the node
+* Providing interface/API so that the user can interact with the node

 and so on.
 Because of this, IOHK currently has multiple development teams, each of which is responsible for developing specific features.